d-e-s-o/nitrocli/doc/CONTRIBUTING.md

 The following rules generally apply for pull requests and code changes:

-**Submit Pull Requests to the `devel` branch**

-The `devel` branch is where experimental features reside.
-After some soak time they may be ported over to `main` and a release will be cut that includes them.

 **Keep documentation up-to-date**

 Please make an effort to keep the documentation up-to-date to the extent